 - Pet travel to Europe after Brexit

 Travelling from the UK to the Isle of Man

 Most dogs, cats and ferrets may travel freely between the Isle of Man and the UK (Scotland, England, Wales & Northern Ireland).

 However, certain breeds and species of dog are prohibited from importation (for example: Pit Bull Terrier types, Japanese Tosa, Dogo Argentino and Fila Braziliero).
-Please see the import and export page for further information.
+Please see the Wild Animals Act on the import and export page for further information.

 All tortoises require CITES permits, a UK export permit and an IOM import permit, unless moving back and forth on a Personal Ownership Certificate.
 Please see Import and export of exotic animals and endangered species for further information.

 The PET scheme enables pet dogs, cats or ferrets entry, or return to the UK, from EU countries without quarantine.
 Once in free circulation within the UK they can travel to the Isle of Man without further certification (except see above re: banned breeds).

 Your private Veterinary Surgeon has details of the PET scheme and issues the passports and initial contact should be made with them.
 The PET Scheme currently involves microchipping, Rabies vaccination, worm treatment and in some cases, blood testing.

 You may leave, enter or re-enter the UK to or from an EU state 21 days after the rabies primary vaccine course is completed (dogs must be 12 weeks of age before their first Rabies vaccination).
 You can travel immediately after a Rabies booster vaccination.